LG IPO Allotment Date: Everything Investors Should Know About This Record-Breaking Offering

 What is the LG IPO listing date?

-LG Electronics India shares are scheduled to list on both NSE and BSE on October 14, 2025.
-This is when the shares will start trading in the secondary market.
+LG Electronics India shares are scheduled to go on both NSE and BSE listing on October 14, 2025 – marking their introduction into trading on secondary market.

 How can I check my LG IPO allotment status?

-You can check your allotment status through three official channels: the registrar’s website (KFin Technologies at https://ipostatus.kfintech.com/), the NSE website, or the BSE website.
-You’ll need your PAN details or application number.
+Check your allotment status through three official channels, the KFin Technologies (https://ipostatus.kFintech.com/), NSE or BSE websites with your PAN details or application number as evidence of allotment.

 What was the subscription level for LG IPO?